 In almost every guitar course, the first lesson would be an introduction to the parts of a guitar.
 It is important to understand the pieces that make up the instrument you are playing because this directly affects the tone you are looking for.

-In this article we covered all of the components you will find on a guitar to give you a quick and basic understanding what you’re up against if your having problems.
-I have also linked each section to article where i discuss each component in grave detail.
+In this article, we covered all of the components you will find on a guitar to give you a quick and basic understanding of what you’re up against if you’re having problems.
+I have also linked each section to the article where I discuss each component in grave detail.